Mattresses can be under attack from a range of fluids. Each night you go to bed, the mattress is under threat.

 Cleaning Sweat Stains From A Mattress

-There are a couple of ways you can remove those unsightly yellow marks from your mattress.
+You can remove those unsightly yellow marks from your stained mattress in a couple of ways.

 You can use baking soda.
 The other way is with laundry detergent.

-Both options do require time, so give yourself plenty of it when tackling the job.
-Don’t rush it as you will find yourself having to do it all over again at a later date.
+Both options require time, so give yourself plenty of it when tackling the job.
+Don’t rush it, or you will have to do it all over again later.

 Removing sweat stains with baking soda